SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 SpeedyWeather.jl is a library to simulate and analyze the global atmospheric circulation on the sphere.
-It implements several 2D and 3D models solved with spherical harmonics:
+It implements several 2D and 3D models solving different sets of equations:

 - the primitive equations with and without humidity (\autoref{fig:primitive}),
 - the shallow water equations (\autoref{fig:swm}), and
-- the barotropic vorticity equations.
+- the barotropic vorticity equation.

-Several simple parameterizations for unresolved physical processes such as precipitation or the boundary layer are implemented, and new ones can be externally defined and passed as an argument to the model constructor.
+Several simple parameterizations for unresolved physical processes including precipitation or boundary layer mixing are implemented, and new ones can be externally defined and passed as an argument to the model constructor.
 SpeedyWeather.jl is an intermediate-complexity general circulation model [@Kucharski2013] and research playground with an (almost) everything-flexible attitude.